olivier-riverain/extension3DSlicer/README.md

 ![Bind C++ programs to extension](images/bind_programs_to_extension.png  "Bind C++ programs to extension")

-click on the three small dots and select the folder containing the C++ executable files
+Click on the three small dots and select the folder containing the C++ executable files.

 ### Create a 3D file